hyh19/Sizer/README.md

 ### Orientation

-If you want to support both portrait and landscape orientations
+If your app needs to work seamlessly in both portrait and landscape orientations
 ```dart
 Device.orientation == Orientation.portrait
   ?
 Container(   // Widget for Portrait